its6abriela/sql-data-warehouse-project/README.md

 ---

 ## About Me !
 Hi there!
-I’m Gabriela!! a data analyst and aspiring data engineer who loves turning messy data into meaningful insights.
+I’m Gabriela!! an aspiring data analyst and engineer who loves turning messy data into meaningful insights.
 I thrive on solving problems, building solutions, and digging deep until I find the answers.